The restaurant where Jimmy Hoffa was last seen

-This is a Google Street View image of the building at 6650 Telegraph Road.
-It sits directly behind the restaurant.
+This is a Google Street View image of the building at 6650 Telegraph Road, which sits directly behind the restaurant.

 In 1975, it was the address of Damman Hardware.
 These days, it is a Planet Fitness gym.

-After the men failed to show up after fifteen minutes, Hoffa walked over to a payphone in front of this store and called his wife.
+When the men failed to show up after fifteen minutes, the former union leader walked over to a payphone in front of this store and called his wife.

 Anthony Provenzano was a capo in the Genovese crime family and a high-ranking official in the Teamsters union.

-Provenzano was strongly against the thought of Jimmy Hoffa regaining his leadership.
-On one occasion, he reportedly made threats against Hoffa.
+Provenzano was strongly against the idea of Hoffa regaining his leadership.
+On one occasion, he reportedly made threats against him.

-At some point, a Detroit-based mobster named Anthony Giacalone stepped in as a "mediator" and set up a meeting between the two men.
+As tensions simmered, a Detroit-based mobster named Anthony Giacalone stepped in as a "mediator" and set up a meeting between the pair.

-Roughly 45 minutes later, the former Teamsters president was last seen getting into a vehicle with a number of men.
+Roughly 45 minutes later, the former Teamsters president was last seen getting into a vehicle with a group of men.

 It is likely that the men in question convinced him that the meeting was going to take place nearby.
 It also stands to reason that he trusted one of them enough to travel with them.